KasperSkytte/setup_popos/README.md

  - Run the [update_system.bash](update_system.bash) script to update the system in general through APT
  - Make adjustments to the playbook and roles if you want
  - Run `bash run_playbook.bash playbook.yml` to run install Ansible into a virtual environment and from there run the [playbook.yml](playbook.yml).

+# To-do
+Adjust default APT repo from a set variable